dsainz3/gate-hub/docs/how-to/lighting/husker-led-mqtt.md

 - `script.husker_led_start` — pushes the scarlet & cream theme via MQTT.
 - `script.husker_led_stop` — stops the show and re-applies the monthly effect using `automation.led_monthly_effect_scheduler`.

 Use these scripts from the [Football Team dashboards](../football-team/dashboard.md)—the **Lighting & Scenes** view surfaces the key scripts and automations—or via direct service calls.
 During game-day shows the chase routines hold the permanent LEDs at 100 % brightness while the chase group runs at 80 %, so the strip always punches through exterior ambient light even if indoor fixtures are dimmed.
+The automation refresh now launches the 45 second chase exactly once at T‑20, then lets normal lighting take back over unless a celebration burst fires.

+## Game-day Automation Flow (2024 Refresh)

+- **Manual game mode control**: The legacy enable/disable window is gone—operators flip `input_boolean.huskers_game_mode` themselves from the dashboards or the Settings UI.
+- **Single-shot chase**: `automation.huskers_showtime_at_t_20` now spins up `script.huskers_chase30_start`, waits 50 seconds, and calls `script.huskers_chase30_stop` so the dual-cream chase runs a single 45 second lap.
+- **Tighter lighting hold**: `binary_sensor.huskers_lighting_hold` only asserts while a show script is active, a manual color show toggle is set, or within three minutes of the last chase or hail burst trigger.
+Daily lighting automations can resume immediately after the show clears.
+- **Postgame restoration**: `automation.huskers_postgame_cleanup` waits for a 20-minute postgame cool-down (or a 20-minute manual game-mode hold) before restoring the pre-chase snapshots and permanent LED effect.

 ## Manual Invocation
 Trigger from Developer Tools → Services: